 The iPhone 3G uses the same "multi-touch" interface, as well as accelerometer, ambient light, and proximity sensor capabilities as the original model, although it has two proximity sensors compared to one in the original.

-- What are the differences between the original iPhone and the iPhone 3G?
+- What are all the differences between the original iPhone and the iPhone 3G?

 Buy This iPhone -- and new and used iPods and iPads -- at site sponsor PowerMax.

 Accessorize This iPhone with cases and more from site sponsor MegaMacs.

 Upgrade This iPhone with site sponsor Other World Computing.
 Batteries & more.

 Fix This iPhone -- free diagnosis and affordable 24-hour repair at site sponsor Mission Repair.